 Cross passage construction The next phase of our tunnelling works are the cross passages, which we will build approximately 500 metres apart along the route.
 While invisible to the travelling public, the cross passages will have a key role in providing a safe operational railway.
 Each tunnel has an emergency walkway that allows passengers to safely evacuate the train and walk through the cross passages into the other tunnel where they can be rescued on a passenger train.
 To build the cross passages we will break into the side of one completed tunnel to connect it to the other completed tunnel.
 We will then dig out ground in short lengths and use a sprayed concrete lining to form the interconnecting tunnel.
 After each section is mined and lined, a temporary concrete face forms the end of the cross passage.
 This methodology is a proven, safe way to create cross passages between the tunnels.
-The temporary face needs to be removed and the above cycle is repeated until the cross passage is completed.
-This phase generates ground-borne noise which may be heard by properties over 100 metres away.
+The temporary face needs to be removed and the above process is repeated until the cross passage is completed.
+This phase generates some ground-borne noise which may be heard by properties over 100 metres away.
 This depends on the ground conditions around the construction area, how the noise is transmitted through the ground and possibly a building's structure and foundation.
-Construction of cross passages 34 and 33 are underway.
-They take about four weeks to build.
-Where are the tunnels and cross passages in your area?
+Contact our HS2 Helpdesk team on 08081 434 434 Where are the cross passages in your area?